l-hammer/You-need-to-know-css/README.md

 ## Contributing

 - :fork_and_knife:Fork it!
-- :wrench:Create your branch: `git checkout -b new-branch`
+- :twisted_rightwards_arrows:Create your branch: `git checkout -b new-branch`
-- 🏗 Make your changes
+- :wrench:Make your changes
 - :memo:Commit your changes: `git commit -am 'Add some feature'`
 - :rocket:Push to the branch: `git push origin new-branch`
 - :tada:Submit a pull request